 It was estimated that at any one time before the Civil War, 300 to 700 fugitive slaves lived in New Bedford.

 Nathan and Mary Johnson owned a confectionery store, several businesses and their home, a stop on the Underground Railroad.
 They were prominent abolitionists; Nathan, a pharmacist, was elected the president of the 1847 National Convention of Colored People in Troy, New York.

 One of the Johnson properties was a residence, the other a Quaker meetinghouse.

 The Nathan and Mary Johnson Properties are at 17-19 and 21 Seventh St., in New Bedford.
 The two buildings are owned by the New Bedford Historical Society, and tours are available by appointment.
 Appointments must be made 48 hours in advance.
 To make an appointment, call 508-979-8828.

 James Wood Farm

-On the Croydon Turnpike in Lebanon.
-N.H., another house that served as a stop on the Underground Railroad is the Wood Farm.
+On the Croydon Turnpike in Lebanon, N.H., the Wood Farm served as a stop on the Underground Railroad.